SoftFever/OrcaSlicer/doc/print_settings/quality/quality_settings_overhangs.md

 ### Maximum angle

-Maximum angle of overhangs to allow after making more steep overhangs printable.90° will not change the model at all and allow any overhang, while 0 will replace all overhangs with conical material.
+Maximum angle of overhangs to allow after making more steep overhangs printable.
+90° will not change the model at all and allow any overhang, while 0 will replace all overhangs with conical material.

 ### Hole area

 Maximum area of a hole in the base of the model before it's filled by conical material.
 A value of 0 will fill all the holes in the model base.

 ## Extra perimeters on overhangs